TykTechnologies/tyk/coprocess/README.md

 }
 ```

+## Coprocess Dispatcher

+`coprocess.Dispatcher` describes a very simple interface for implementing the dispatcher logic, the required methods are: `Dispatch`, `DispatchEvent` and `Reload`.

+`Dispatch` accepts a pointer to a `struct CoProcessObject` (as described above) and must return an object of the same type.
+This method will be called for every configured hook, on every request.
+Traditionally this method will perform a single function call on the target language side (like `Python_DispatchHook` in `coprocess_python`), and the corresponding logic will be handled from there (mostly because different languages have different ways of loading, referencing or calling middlewares).

+`DispatchEvent` provides a way of dispatching Tyk events to a target language.
+This method doesn't return any variables but does receive a JSON-encoded object containing the event data.
+For extensibility purposes, this method doesn't use Protocol Buffers, the input is a `[]byte`, the target language will take this (as a `char`) and perform the JSON decoding operation.

+`Reload` is called when triggering a hot reload, this method could be useful for reloading scripts or modules in the target language.

 ## Coprocess Dispatcher - Hooks

 This component is in charge of dispatching your HTTP requests to the custom middlewares, in the right order.
 The dispatcher follows the standard middleware chain logic and provides a simple mechanism for "hooking" your custom middleware behavior, the supported hooks are: